austenrainer/stoic/docs/readme.md

 A summary of Ethical HAZOP (EHAZOP) is available [here](ehazop.md).

+## Memoir in Software Engineering

+A programme of work, comprising multiple projects, that investigates the contribution of memoir to software engineering.

+Further information is available [here](/mise/overview.md).

 ## Ethical co-creativity with AI: A hands-on workshop at the _International Conference on Computational Creativity_ ([ICCC 2024](https://computationalcreativity.net/iccc24/))

 We're planning to work with computational creatives at a one-day workshop.
 Details are [here](iccc2024workshop.md).